rishizek/CarND-Vehicle-Detection/README.md

 I then averaged lasat 20 frame of the heatmap and thresholded that heatmap to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the averaged heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 The codes for `Tracker` class is